 - occupational health assessment (if you have one)

 Where to go

-Don’t forget to bring everything you need from the list above and listed on the letter you receive.
+Don’t forget to have everything you need from the list above and listed on the letter you receive to hand.

 What will happen